 I consistently hear people complain that eating healthy is just too expensive.

 I’ll spare you the lecture on the value of your health and cut to the chase.
 That’s simply not true.
+I’m here to tell you exactly how to save money on healthy food.

 This misconception is largely a result of marketing.
 When a new Raw-Vegan-Gluten Free Yogurt comes out, the manufacturer needs you to know just how healthy it is.
 Otherwise, why would you pay $12 for a tub of it?